SkylineCommunications/dataminer-docs-connectors/connector/doc/Thomson_Grass_Valley_XMS.md

 **SNMP Settings:**

-- **Port Number:** The port of the connection device, by default *161*.
+- **Port number**: The port of the connection device, by default *161*.
-- **Get community string:** The community string used when reading values from the device.
+- **Get community string**: The community string used when reading values from the device.
 The default value is *public*.
-- **Set community string:** The community string used when setting values on the device.
+- **Set community string**: The community string used when setting values on the device.
 The default value is *private*.

 ## Usage